 Depending on the respondent’s answers, the survey takes between 20 and 30 minutes.
 Basically, the surveys are designed to be as interesting, varied and concise as possible to motivate respondents to take part in further surveys for our panel study.

-The data collected will be:
+The data collected are:

 - prepared for the expert public and decision makers in higher education and science policy in the form of reports, as a basis for evidence-based monitoring of young researchers